tkhamez/swagger-eve-java/docs/FactionWarfareApi.md

 <a name="getFwLeaderboards"></a>
 # **getFwLeaderboards**
-> GetFwLeaderboardsOk getFwLeaderboards(datasource, ifNoneMatch, userAgent, xUserAgent)
+> GetFwLeaderboardsOk getFwLeaderboards(datasource, ifNoneMatch)

 List of the top factions in faction warfare

-Top 4 leaderboard of factions for kills and victory points separated by total, last week and yesterday.  ---  This route expires daily at 11:05
+Top 4 leaderboard of factions for kills and victory points separated by total, last week and yesterday  ---  This route expires daily at 11:05

 ### Example
 ```java